percy0890/Reusable-components/README.md

 ## passing event data when raising custom event..

+creating an instance of EventEmitter & emit the value using emit() method.

 ## View Encapsulation (concept of SHADOW DOM)

-#### Emulated, Native, None: it should be emulated so that css will not overwrite by some other css class
+#### Emulated, Native, None:
+it should be emulated so that css will not overwrite by some other css class...

 #### shadow dom is supported by chrome(^63 version) & safari(^10 version)
 #### encapsulation: ViewEncapsulation.Emulated